-This is a delightful musical adaptation of Charles Dickens' novel A Christmas Carol.
-Cold-souled Ebenezer Scrooge has a change of heart after spirit visitations on Christmas Eve.
+This is a delightful musical adaptation of Charles Dickens' classic novel "A Christmas Carol".
+Cold-souled miser Ebenezer Scrooge has a change of heart after three spirit visitations on Christmas Eve.
 Folks might not have had much to sing about in England in 1860, but this musical will make you believe otherwise.
 Kenneth More's musical number as the Ghost of Christmas Present is especially entertaining.

 - Five children sing before doors in 19th century London.
 Scrooge sends them away without any money.

 His nephew Fred enters his countinghouse, and suggests that 7PM on Christmas Eve is too late to be working.
 Mr. Cratchett mumbles, "Hear, hear!" but Scrooge threatens him with the loss of his job.
 Fred invites him to dinner the following evening, but Scrooge refuses and Fred leaves.

 As the clock strikes seven, Cratchett leaves his desk and asks for his wages.
 Scrooge gives them with an ill grace and also reluctantly allows Cratchett to have the following day, Christmas, off.